women's sleepwear

 Price

-Since these are (almost all) sets we’re talking about, we’re judging the recommendations below based on three price points: under $100, under $150, and over $150, denoted as $, $$, and $$$, respectively.
+I judged the recommendations below based on three price points: under $100, under $150, and over $150, denoted as $, $$, and $$$, respectively.

-Sizes: XS–XL | Material: Tencel modal, spandex | Design: Button-front, notch collar, contrast piping | Price: $$
+Sizes: XS–XL | Material: Tencel modal, spandex | Design: Button front, notch collar, contrast piping | Price: $$

 Best (less expensive) pajama set

-Sizes: XS–4X | Material: Modal, spandex | Design: Button front, notch collar, piping, chest pocket | Price: $
+Sizes: XS–4X | Material: Modal, spandex | Design details: Button front, notch collar, piping, chest pocket | Price: $

 Best cotton pajama set

-Sizes: XXS–3X | Material: Cotton | Design: Button front, notched collar, piping, chest pocket, tie waist | Price: $
+Sizes: XXS–3X | Material: Cotton | Design details: Button front, notched collar, piping, chest pocket, tie waist | Price: $

 Best linen-pajama set

-Sizes: XS–XL | Material: European-flax linen | Design: Stonewashed, crew-neck collar, tie-waist | Price: $
+Sizes: XS–XL | Material: European-flax linen | Design details: Stonewashed, crew-neck collar, tie-waist | Price: $

 Best silk-pajama set

-Sizes: XS–2X | Material: Silk | Design: Oversize top, no-twist waistband, chest pocket | Price: $$$
+Sizes: XS–2X | Material: Silk | Design details: No-twist waistband, chest pocket | Price: $$$

 Best cooling pajamas

-Sizes: XS–XXXL | Material: Viscose (bamboo-based), spandex | Design: Button-front, notch collar, contrast piping | Price: $$
+Sizes: XS–XXXL | Material: Viscose (bamboo-based), spandex | Design details: Button-front, notch collar, contrast piping | Price: $$

 Best (less expensive) cooling pajamas

-Sizes: XXS–XXL | Material: Cotton | Design: Scoop-neck with matching trim, slight cutaway on hem of shorts | Price: $
+Sizes: XXS–XXL | Material: Cotton | Design details: Scoop-neck with matching trim, slight cutaway on hem of shorts | Price: $

 Best maternity pajamas

-Sizes: XS–XXL | Material: Micro-modal, spandex | Design: Button-front, notch collar, contrast piping | Price: $
+Sizes: XS–XXL | Material: Micro-modal, spandex | Design details: Button-front, notch collar, contrast piping | Price: $

 Some more women’s pajamas we’ve written about